LXLima/LXLima/README.md

 <h4>Notable projects I've worked on:</h4>

-- [LX Predictor](https://discord.gg/PkfrbzqxJY), Is a predictor for bloxflip.
-It is the most popular & most accurate predictor, with over 8 Customers.
+- [SKY Predictor](https://discord.gg/PkfrbzqxJY), Is a predictor for bloxflip.
+It is the most popular & most accurate predictor, with over 9 Customers.
-- [LX Menu](https://discord.gg/n7HTrtm9UK), Is an Mod Menu that works for gorilla tag really completed.
-And its free.
-- [LX Typer](https://discord.gg/XVE5xR3Ttb), Is an Word Typer that you can train how fast you type in the computer.

 LXLima#8244